jrom876/ROS_agitr_files/README.md

 # ROS_agitr_files

-This repo contains all .cpp, .launch, CMake.txt, and .xml files which I created in " A Gentle Introduction to ROS" using ROS melodic.
+This repo contains all .cpp, .launch, CMake.txt, and .xml files which I created in "A Gentle Introduction to ROS" using ROS melodic.

+Several obligatory .pdf files are included including "A Gentle Introduction to ROS."

 Also included is a bash file (ros.sh) with custom scripts which I use to create such useful things as a Table of Contents, functions, and aliases for accessing and editing ROS files.